-- 1. To provide good quality governance and management of the Council. - 2.
-To manage the council's finances and assets in a responsible manner. - 3.
-To provide accessible, affordable leisure facilities and opportunities. - 4.
-To provide pre-school education as appropriate in Great Aycliffe. - 5.
-To contribute to the environmental improvement of Aycliffe by managing and developing parks, play areas and green spaces. - 6.
-To help and encourage partnership working to improve the services and facilities for the residents of Great Aycliffe. - 7.
-To encourage the residents of Great Aycliffe to become involved in local democracy. - 8.
-To research information and make the case for Great Aycliffe.
+To provide good quality governance and management of t To manage the council's finances and assets in a resp manner. he Council.
+Z. onsible 3.
+To provide accessible, affordable leisure facilities and opposite the state of t portunities.
+4. To provide pre-school education as appropriate in Great t Aycliffe.
+5. To contribute to the environmental improvement of Aymanaging and developing parks, play areas and green 6.
+To help and encourage partnership working to improve the and facilities for the residents of Great Aycliffe.
+7. To encourage the residents of Great Aycliffe to become in local democracy. nvolved in 8.
+To research information and make the case for Great A Aycliffe.

-The Council set a series of targets under each aim to ensure that the aims are met.
+The Council sets a series of targets under each aim to ensure that the aims are met.

-Every effort is made to ensure aims and targets are closely linked to medium term financial planning and budget setting process and within the context of the Council's Asset Management Plan.
+Every effort is made to ensure aims and targets are closely linked to medium term financial planning and the budget setting process and within the context of the Council's Asset Management Plan.
 It is acknowledged, however, that some work matters and capital projects are generated from other areas as and when funding becomes available.